creationix/howtonode.org/articles/bogart-couchdb.markdown

 * Show a single post (GET /posts/:id)
 * Comment on a post (POST /posts/:id/comments)

-## Lets get started!
+## Let’s get started!

 A Bogart application consists of a JSGI server with one or more pieces of middleware and one or more Bogart routers each containing any number of routes.

-The canonical 'Hello World' application in Bogart can be written as follows:
+The canonical ‘Hello World’ application in Bogart can be written as follows:

 <bogart-couchdb/hello-world.js>